-Having cycled to the Caucasus, I arrived in Armenia, spring 2008 and was staying with some Couchsurfers - Max and Irene.
+Having cycled to the Caucasus, I arrived in Armenia, spring 2008 and was staying with some Couchsurfers, Max and Irene.

 It was a glorious sunny day.
-It felt quite strange to arrive at a ski resort for there to only be a small number of people in a car park, a cafe and one lift.
-I was intrigued to see if my fitness or skiing technique had noticeably improved with so much cycling!
+It felt quite strange to arrive at a ski resort for there to only be a small number of people in a car park, one cafe and a lift.
+I was intrigued to see if my fitness had noticeably improved with so much cycling!